projectara/greybus-spec/source/special.rst

 Greybus Control Connected Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus control connected operation is sent to notify an interface that one of its CPorts now has a connection established.
-The SVC sends this request when it has set up a Greybus SVC connection with an AP interface.
-The AP sends this request to other interfaces when it has set up Greybus connections for them to use.
+The SVC sends this request when it has set up a Greybus SVC connection with an AP Module interface.
+The AP Module sends this request to other interfaces when it has set up Greybus connections for them to use.

 Greybus Control Connected Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^